No more fish 'n' chips ?

 In the last quarter of a century, things have changed.

 "It's not so popular with young people these days," says Lizzie, a teenager.
-"Most of the time, if young people want to eat out, they'll go to a Burger King or something like that, or a Chinese take-away.
+"Most of the time, if young people want to eat out, they'll go for a hamburger or something like that, or a Chinese take-away.
 Fish 'n' chips is a bit old-fashioned really, I suppose.
 But there are still cheap chip shops around.
 I had fish 'n' chips about three weeks ago.
 We sometimes have it at home, and we go and get it from the chip shop.
 It saves cooking!"

 Thousands of chip shops, however, have closed in the last twenty-five years.
 Some have been turned into Chinese or Indian take-aways, others have just closed.
 They have survived best in seaside towns, where the fish is really fresh, and people visit them more as a tradition than for any other reason.